Mahir475/BetterEnderPearl_BP/README.md

 While this pack make permanent chamber possible,we still need ender pearl chunk loading by default(as an in game mechanic) for enderpearl canon

+# Changelogs

+Removed the Offline TP thing that felt out of vanilla isn't really required

+Added one more behaviour pack with pearl loading

 # Why not use tick world?
 PS : Tick world loads area around an entity